jinzhenfan/jekyll-now/_posts/2016-11-20-gene regulatory network inference.md

 ### Random Forests

-The paper that describes how this method work has been published in PLoS One in 2010 and can be viewed here:
+Here I provide a step-by-step description of Random Forests, the basic machine learning method that powers the GENIE3 method.
+The paper that describes how GENIE3 work has been published in PLoS One in 2010 and can be viewed here:

 [http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0012776](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0012776)

 ![alt text](https://rawgit.com/jinzhenfan/jinzhenfan.github.io/master/images/RF/RF.png)

 This method makes the assumption that the expression of each gene in a given condition is a function of the expression of the other genes in the network (plus some random noise).
-Say we have p genes in the network:
+Say we have $p$ genes in the network:

 1. For $j$ =1 to $p$,